LDSSA/hackathon-5-learning/README.md

 1. If you are OSX, you will need to use python 3.5
     - The docker image already has this into account
-1. The docker image is quite large this time around... ~4GB because it has most popular nltk datasets downloaded
 1. If you are using regular python virtual environments, execute the following
     - `python -m nltk.downloader popular`
     - This will take a long time and will download more than is necessary but